A great school,

 Education Resource Centres

-Whether established anew or integrated into its network over years, AKES's urban schools in Andhra Pradesh and in Mumbai have benefited from School Improvement Programmes.
+Whether established anew or integrated into its network over years, AKES's urban schools in Telangana and in Mumbai have benefited from School Improvement Programmes.
 Education Resource Centres at the four urban schools (two in Mumbai and one each in Hyderabad and Warangal) and the three rural schools (Sidhpur, Chitravad and Mundra) have been created.
 The aim, as it is in School Improvement Programmes applied in East Africa, is to broaden the reach of new methodologies and teacher education to local government agencies, non-governmental organisations and other schools.
 Technologies and methods applied at these centres also inform the planning of new AKES schools that are envisaged for areas of great need: North Mumbai, Vapi and Surat.

 Education For Girls